From Models To Experiments: Shallow Recurrent Decoder Networks on the DYNASTY Experimental Facility: Introduction

-However, it is yet to be studied how SHRED performs in an experimental facility in combining both model and real data directly collected on the system.
-Compared to synthetic data, experimental measures are not perfect, not to mention the existing discrepancies between data and model \cite{maday_parameterized-background_2014}.
-To fulfil this next step in the analysis of the SHRED architecture, the DYNASTY experimental facility (DYnamics of NAtural circulation for molten SalT internallY heated), built at Politecnico di Milano \cite{benzoni2023preliminary}, is used as a test case.
-This system has been built to study the natural circulation dynamics for internally heated fluids, a topic of primary concern for the development of circulating fuel reactors such as the Molten Salt Fast Reactor \cite{GenIV-RoadMap}.
-In particular, the RELAP5 (R5) code \cite{fletcher1992relap5} is used to generate the high-dimensional data.
-The R5 model will be used to provide the mathematical background, and the SHRED architecture will be verified and validated on the experimental data, which will represent the input for the architecture: the focus will be on reconstruction for unknown parameters and forecasting in time outside the training database.
+The authors have already analysed the SHRED architecture applied to a real system, a TRIGA Mark II reactor \cite{riva2025constrainedsensingreliablestate}, showing that SHRED can handle not only simulation data but also be deployed and tested on real data coming from the system itself.
+The referenced work dealt with a single scenario; it is yet to be studied how SHRED performs in an experimental facility, considering different parametric transient scenarios.
+Compared to synthetic data, experimental measures are not perfect; additionally, there are existing discrepancies between data and model \cite{maday_parameterized-background_2014}.
+To further explore the capabilities of SHRED applied to real-world physical systems, the DYNASTY (DYnamics of NAtural circulation for molten SalT internallY heated) experimental facility, built at Politecnico di Milano \cite{benzoni2023preliminary}, is now used as a test case.
+This system has been built to study the phenomenology of natural circulation dynamics for internally heated fluids, a topic of primary concern for the development of circulating fuel reactors such as the Molten Salt Fast Reactor \cite{GenIV-RoadMap}.
+In particular, the RELAP5 (R5) code \cite{fletcher1992relap5} is used to generate the high-dimensional data considering four different heating configurations and multiple parametric inputs.
+The R5 model then provides the mathematical background, and the SHRED architecture will be verified and validated against experimental data, which are the input for the architecture; focus will be on reconstruction for unknown parameters and temporal prediction outside the training dataset.

 The paper will be structured as follows: Section \ref{sec: shred} focuses on a brief description of the SHRED architecture, then in Section \ref{sec: dynasty} the DYNASTY facility will be presented along with the associated R5 model; the numerical results are going to be discussed in Section \ref{sec: num-res} and the main conclusions will be drawn in Section \ref{sec: concl}.